 Remy Klammers has spent his entire career in leading investment banks, pioneering Structured Products and Trading Risk across the globe.
 After starting

-certification in Financial Markets (now renamed IBF Distinguished Fellow) by the Institute of Banking and Finance Singapore (IBF).
-Remy holds a MSc in Electrical Engineering
+Markets (now renamed IBF Distinguished Fellow) by the Institute of Banking and Finance Singapore (IBF).
+Remy holds an MSc in Electrical Engineering

 from Imperial College in London and an Engineering Degree from Ecole Superieure d’Electricite (Supelec) in France.

 Kim Rosenkilde is a seasoned finance industry executive, having operated in all major jurisdictions with significant management, revenue and regulatory oversight.
 Kim started his career on the fixed income trading floor of Copenhagen Stock exchange, before moving to London with Danske Bank.
 A long tenure at Deutsche Bank and Merrill Lynch in senior trading positions led to a Head of Markets functions with ABN AMRO in London and New York, before being appointed Country Manager of Japan, resulting in a turnaround that won the branch the coveted award “Country of the Year”.
 ICAP Plc. took Kim to Singapore, initially as CEO for Asia, and subsequently Chairman of the joint venture between CFETS and ICAP Plc. in China.
 Kim is an Alumnus of London Business School and Harvard Business School.